 The Issue Three photographer talks to us about creating a distinct style as a freelancer

 When Hollie Myles (our photography editor) and I were researching for the Insta-gratification feature in Issue Three we wanted to find a range of striking photographers who had seemingly mastered the medium.
 As we were interested in the ways these people utilised the platform in their professions, we wanted a range in terms of followers.
-At the time of publishing Hollie Fernando had amassed four thousand followers, it’s now more than five thousand and there seems little chance of the pace settling.
+At the time of publishing, Hollie Fernando had amassed four thousand followers, it’s now more than five thousand and there seems little chance of the pace slowing.

 It’s easy to see why, her work has a beautiful, dreamy vibe to it, awash with wanderlust and adventure.
 Her ability to construct and capture moments makes her a rare commodity in that she can apply that feel to pretty much anything she’s tasked with.
 It’s a type of work that many young photographers try to master, but few truly get hold of.